peersky/peersky-cocoa-webiste/README.md

 If validation is OK, smart contract further will update scoreboard with each `Participant`'s score

 Game ends after preset number of rounds has been reached and top three player scores are distributed in ranking (1/2/3).
-If top player scores are equal game keeps on in boolites until distribution is acheived.
+If top player scores are equal game keeps on in overtime until distribution is acheived.

 Last and First turns are unique in a way: In First turn there yet no proposals to vote on, hence no votes can be submitted.
 Vice versa in the last turn - only votes are submitted, no proposals are expected.